pmbarrett314/pogo-portals-starkville/README.md

 Data for the pokemon go stops and gyms in starkville

 ## Setup
+### This is a little out of date since IITC updated.

 0. Have an Ingress account and know how to log in to the online intel map.
 1. Install a userscript manager extension for your browser.
     * [Tampermonkey Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)